 "Even better!
 It's a game that'll teach you all about the Bible."

-convincing enough as an educational experience.
+Unfortunately, that doesn't look convincing enough as an educational experience.
 Multiple choice tests, maths problems, and cartoon characters with names like Professor Calculator on the other hand are basically useless, but make parents feel like they've successfully found some middle-ground where Bobby and his sister Bobbi aren't just frittering away their lives by shooting aliens from Planet Zog.
 Every now and again, a game comes along that finds a decent balance.
 Carmen Sandiego did okay for history and geography.
 The Dr. Brain series was good for problem solving.
-The majority though are insipid pap, as insultingly patronising as they are ineffective, all in the great and honoured tradition of Making Learning Fun - something that has little to do with actually making learning fun.
+The majority though are insipid pap, as insultingly patronising as they are ineffective.

 And that's just when it's teaching facts.
 Morals are a whole other kettle of scorpion piss.